NuID/examples/js-react-native/README.md

 GitHub.

 1. First you'll need to install a few dependencies:
-  1. Install a `@nuid/zk-react-native` instead of `@nuid/zk`.
+   + Install the `@nuid/zk-react-native` package  instead of `@nuid/zk`.
 This is a react-native specific version of NuID's `zk` package (which has an identical JS interface to `@nuid/zk`).
-  2. You'll also need `react-native-randombytes` as a top-level dependency in your app so that react-native will link it correctly.
+   + You'll also need `react-native-randombytes` as a top-level dependency in your app so that react-native will link it correctly.
-  3. And finally, `node-libs-react-native` for shimming node dependencies in react-native which is necessary to support zk credential and proof generation.
+   + And finally, `node-libs-react-native` for shimming node dependencies in react-native which is necessary to support zk credential and proof generation.